buu342/N64-UNFLoader/README.md

 #define DATATYPE_RAWBINARY  0x02
 #define DATATYPE_SCREENSHOT 0x03
 ```
+There is no checksum in place to detect the authenticity of the data.
+This might be implemented at a later date...

 ### Credits
 Marshallh for providing the 64Drive USB application code which this program was based off of.